DocNow/diffengine/README.md

 ## Install

-The hardest part here is that you need to install PhantomJS which is a headless browser used to create image snapshots of the diffs.
+The hardest part here is that you need to install PhantomJS which is a headless browser used to create image snapshots of the HTML diffs.
 Fortunately there are packages you can download for major platforms.

 1. install [PhantomJS](http://phantomjs.org)